tigera/operator/RELEASING.md

 6. Login to our operator project metadata [submission page](https://connect.redhat.com/project/2072901/operator-metadata) and upload the bundle.zip

-7. The metadata validation job runs between 1-2 hours if it runs successfully.
-When it passes, we can go back to the same submission page and publish the new operator version.
+7. The metadata validation job takes 1-2 hours if it runs successfully.
+When it passes, go back to the same submission page and publish the new operator version.